- Why do you need to license music?

 YouTube requires the original owner to add the live streamer to their “allow list” which will let them play third-party material, and in a similar way to licensing the content.

-Twitch also has its own licensed music library called Soundtrack.
+Twitch has its own licensed music library called Soundtrack.
 Soundtrack provides users with a large selection of songs and clips that can be used in Twitch streams.

 Twitch has a copyright detection algorithm (Audible Magic) that automatically checks content.
 Audible Magic will mute any sections found to contain copyrighted material.
 Music can be muted even if the user has permission to use the content, although these situations can be appealed.